karenpayneoregon/q-a-questions/readme.md

 # About

-Provides various solution for either learning or teaching
+Provides various solution for either teaching or responding to forum questions.

+Mostly Windows forms, have a mirror repository for web.

 ![x](assets/WorksOnMyMachineSmall.png)